hwdsl2/docker-whisper-live/README.md

 }
 ```

-The WebSocket endpoint (`/`, port `9090`) does not support HTTP authentication headers; secure it by keeping the port bound to `127.0.0.1` and placing it behind the reverse proxy with network-level access controls.
+Non-browser WebSocket clients can authenticate with an `Authorization` header.
+Because the browser WebSocket API cannot set arbitrary headers, browser clients can use `?token=<key>`.
+For defense in depth, keep port `9090` bound to `127.0.0.1` behind the reverse proxy.

 </details>